opensearch-project/documentation-website/_api-reference/index-apis/rollover.md

 ## Types of rollovers

-You can rollover a data stream, an index alias with one index, or an index alias with a write index.
+You can roll over a data stream, an index alias with one index, or an index alias with a write index.

 ### A data stream